-Trying to get a tan in the rainy season.
-Here is the story of my last few days in Cambodia.
+Trying to get a tan in the rainy season, here is a visit to Sihanoukville, Cambodia’s seaside resort, during the rainy season.
+This is the story of my last few days in Cambodia.

 Sunday 12.7.2009, Phnom Penh – Sihanoukville

-I was picked up at my hotel early and fed into a large bus.
+A van picked me up at my hotel early and fed me into a large bus.
 It was an ice-cold 4-5 hours trip with the air conditioning on full speed.

 We left the flat lands after a while and passed by a mountainous area but not with any high peaks.
 There were small towns of brick and chaos, and houses on pillars along the road.
 Some of the latter were for people with money.
-The pillars were built of concrete.
+The pillars are concrete.

 The staff on my Phnom Penh hotel had their colleagues in Sihanoukville, so I went there.

-The town is named after the last king, Norodom Sihanouk.
+The town has its name after the last king, Norodom Sihanouk.
 It was cleared and built to give the country a port city.
 Beautiful beaches over many kilometres.

 I strolled down to and on “my” beach, Serendipity.
 Great swells, wide and long beach, lukewarm water, several bars and restaurants.
 Few sunbathers, but cloudy and windy.
 Many local swimmers but few tourists to see.
 I had a beer on a beach bar, delicious.
 Afterwards I walked over a cliff to the next beach, and later had a swim in my guest house pool.
 I was overpowered by a huge rainfall that lasted and lasted…